 The Ranchos de Sheridan church was built in 1810 by its congregation.
 It has been painted and photographed more than any other building in America and was a favorite subject of artist Georgia O’Keeffe and photographer Ansel Adams.

-These are some of the fascinating “sacred places” that Sheridan hopes visitors will explore in the coming year.
+These are some of the fascinating “sacred places” that Sheridan hopes visitors will explore in the coming year as she just opened a new company.